7 Easy Steps to Become a Great Shooter in Basketball

 Stay with the Shot

-Your shooting arm should arch as if you were reaching in the cookie jar.
+- Your shooting arm should arch as if you were reaching in the basketball cookie jar.

-Once you have perfected your technique, continue to practice, practice, practice.
+- Once you have perfected your shooting technique, continue to practice, practice, practice.

-I became a great shooter because I shot thousands of shots everyday; it was repetition, muscle memory, and confidence that helped me take my jump shooting to another level.
+I became a good shooter because I shot thousands of shots everyday; it was repetition, muscle memory, and confidence that helped me take my jump shooting to another level.

 Clutch Shooting – Shooters are not born, they are made